yadav786/synergy/README.md

+## Create React App with Testing Tools (JEST and Enzyme) and GrpahQl Database and React Redux With Integration
-## Airbnb Eslint Integration with Create React App
+- Airbnb Eslint Integration with Create React App
 - Create project with Create React App
 - Just run this command "npm install --save-dev eslint-config-airbnb"
 - Create .eslintrc file in the main root